Learn about resources available for Ontario businesses with fewer than 100 employees. Additional help is available for businesses of all sizes.

 Contact your local Business Improvement Area Association (BIA) to learn more about the small businesses in your community.

 Check with your local public health unit or municipality for additional information or restrictions.
-Advice may vary by the zone a public health unit is in and can change based on public health trends as the holiday season approaches.
-Find out what zone your region is and what the public health measures are for each zone.
+Advice may vary by the zone a public health unit is in and can change based on public health trends.

 Encourage safe, local shopping